GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 reminders.
 Note these colors can be customized within Settings.

-\ **Details pane**
+\ **Details side panel**

-Pressing \ **Show Details** on the top right will open a side panel with more in-depth information.
+Pressing \ **Hide Details** on the top right will hide the side panel with more in-depth information.
 The contents of this panel will change, depending on what the user last selected.
-If a single event was selected in the Events timeline the details panel will look like below:
+If a single event was selected in the Events timeline the details side panel will look like below:

 .. image:: media_rgp/rgp_details_panel_1.png

-The Details panel for a single event contains the following data:
+The Details side panel for a single event contains the following data:

 *  The event’s API call name